 The regulations for drone fishing for tuna can be confusing when you're watching YouTube videos.
-Although there are many reasons you should follow local laws in your area, safety is the main concern.
+Although there are many reasons for following local laws, safety remains the primary concern.
 You need to follow the right laws in order to protect the lives of both you and the fish.
 In this article, we'll discuss some of the most important regulations and ensure you're following them.
-And don't forget to follow the rules of the International Game Fish Association.
+Follow the International Game Fish Association guidelines.

-While drone law has been adopted in many states, not all states have.
-Illinois recently passed SB2167.
-The bill prohibits the operation of drones within state parks without prior permission.
-It also establishes privacy rights, and specifies the rules for recreational and commercial drone operators.
-It also prohibits drones from interfering or harassing hunters or other wildlife.
-These new laws should be completed in the next few years.
+Although many states have already passed laws governing drone use, others are yet to do so.
+Illinois recently passed SB 2167.
+The bill prohibits the use of drones in state parks without permission.
+It also outlines privacy rights and the rules that must be followed by commercial and recreational drone operators.
+It also prohibits drones interference with hunters and other wildlife.
+These new laws are expected to be finalized in a few years.

-Drone fishing is not without controversy.
+Drone fishing is not without controversy, and the use of such technology is controversial.
 Some companies sell underwater drones that are able to fish for fish.
-These drones are often equipped with video cameras that show the fishing process.
-It's remarkably similar as casting a line for a fish.
-However, the process of getting a fish out from the water is quite different.
-Those who are ethically concerned about this type of fishing may want to look elsewhere for their entertainment.
+The video content of these drones often contains the actual fishing process, which is remarkably similar to casting a line to a fish.
+The process of taking a fish from water is different.
+This type of fishing is not ethically acceptable.

 Although drones are a great way to fish, some argue that they could be cheating the fishermen.
-While fishing has not changed much over millennia, using a drone to catch a fish may change that and diminish the thrill of the chase.
-A drone's use can pose problems for conservation.
-Here are some ethical concerns to consider before using a drone in fishing.
+Fishing has not changed much over the centuries, but using drones to catch fish might change that and decrease the thrill of the chase.
+Drones could also be harmful to conservation.
+Before you buy a drone for fishing, here are some ethical considerations.

 Drone fishing is not the best choice.
-It may damage the environment and overfish an endangered species.
+Drone fishing could be dangerous to the environment and can overfish endangered species.
 While some states permit drones for recreational fishing, others prohibit it.
 Drone fishing comes with a few limitations.
-Drones that are cheap might not have the GPS functionality, lifting capacity or control range required.
-A second problem is that drone fishing can cause fish to be lost if the line becomes tangled.
-Finally, there are issues with piloting.
+Low-end drones may not be equipped with the necessary GPS functionality, lifting capability, or control range.
+If the line gets tangled, drone fishing can result in fish being lost.
+There are also issues with piloting.

-The FAA has recently issued new rules for commercial drone flights.
-These rules apply only to UAVs weighing less than 55 pounds and flying below 400 feet above ground level.
-Commercial operators must register with FAA to receive a license.
+New rules were recently published by the FAA regarding commercial drone flights.
+These rules apply to UAVs with a weight less than 55lbs and that fly at a height of below 400 feet from the ground.
+Commercial operators must register with the FAA and obtain a license from the agency.
 Local authorities must also approve them if they are operating near airports or in other restricted areas.